andyavl/holbertonschool-printf/README.md

 This proyect is made by Andy Vega, Hector Perez for Holberton Ponce

-Any one have the rigths to use this code.
+Anyone have the rigths to use this code.